syncfusion-content/blazor-docs/blazor/dropdown-list/placeholder-and-floatlabel.md

 ## Customizing the float label element’s focusing color

-Use the following code to customize the focusing color of the float label element.
+You can change the text color of the floating label when it is focused by targeting its CSS classes `.e-input-focus` and `.e-float-text.e-label-top`.
+These classes indicate the floating label text while it is focused state and set the desired color using the `color` property.

 {% highlight cshtml %}